claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

     - Used it to write her book
     - Could highlight words she wanted in a glossary, and then use a plugin to generate the glossary for her
     - It created a graph for her of the conceptual relationships between the different parts of her book
-    - It has a publish feature which will allow you to turn your notes into a website!!!
+    - It has a [[#Publish to a website|publish feature]] which will allow you to turn your notes into a website!!!
 Clare-wiki!!
-    - uses it in concert with github, so things get pushed automatically, I think?

 ## Vault management